joaen/animation-retargeting-tool/README.md

 ![](https://github.com/joaen/animation_retargeting_tool/blob/main/images/load_fbx.gif)

 ## Known bugs:
-* The bake animation is a tad bit slow.
-Might have to replace the BakeResults command with something more robust.
+* The bake animation command is a bit slow.
-* The script is not compatible with Maya 2022 at the moment.
-I just need to add a check which Python version the Maya instance is running.
+* ~~The script is not compatible with Maya 2022 at the moment.~~